Julian Assange: A timeline of Wikileaks founder's case

 27 July 2018

-The UK and Ecuador confirm they are holding ongoing talks over the fate of Mr Assange.
+The UK and Ecuador confirm they are holding talks over the fate of Mr Assange.
 Ecuador's President Lenin Moreno says he was never "in favour" of Mr Assange's activities.

 16 October 2018